Singer Hebe Tien back on Weibo after flap over spaghetti picture post

 A 6.8-magnitude earthquake hit Sichuan on Monday, with the death toll rising to 74 on Wednesday.

-Another netizen noted that S.H.E had donated 20 million yuan during the Sichuan earthquake in 2008.
+Another netizen noted that S.H.E had helped to raise 20 million yuan during the Sichuan earthquake in 2008.

-Early last month, Tien had to delete two pictures of her eating spaghetti after she was accused by Chinese netizens of supporting United States House of Representatives Speaker Nancy Pelosi’s visit to Taiwan.
+Early last month, Tien had to delete two pictures of herself eating spaghetti after she was accused by Chinese netizens of supporting United States House of Representatives Speaker Nancy Pelosi's visit to Taiwan.

 Spaghetti is "Italian noodles" in Chinese and Mrs Pelosi is of Italian heritage.